ArchipelagoMW/Archipelago/docs/world maintainer.md

   pull requests.
 Core maintainers may also ping you if a pull request concerns your world.
 * Test (or have tested) the world on the main branch from time to time, especially during RC (release candidate) phases of development.
-* Let us know of long unavailabilities.
+* Let us know of long periods of unavailability.

 ## Becoming a World Maintainer